devhammed/use-global-hook/README.md

 - We can depend on our store state.
 - We can call functions exposed by the store.

-For this we have the `useGlobalHook` hook which allows us to get global store instances by using passing the value of the  "globalHookName" property of the hook store function.
+For this we have the `useGlobalHook` hook which allows us to get global store instances by using passing the value we used when creating the global hook with `createGlobalHook` function.

 ```jsx
 function Counter () {